How long to knock in a cricket bat

 6. Repeat the process: The knocking-in process is not a one-time task.
 It is recommended to continue knocking in the bat for at least a few more hours of play to maximize its performance and durability.

-See also How long is 600 minutes
+See also How long is the jacobite train ride

 Once the knocking-in process is completed, your cricket bat will be ready for use in matches.
 Remember to maintain and care for your bat properly to prolong its lifespan and performance.